gavdaly/nix-config/README.md

    cd nix-config
    ```

-2. **Apply the Generic Configuration**:
+2. **Apply the Configuration**:
-   - Use the configuration for your machine once the hostname is set:
+   - Use the configuration for your machine:
      ```bash
      sudo nixos-rebuild switch --flake .
      ```